shoeb240/first-go-api/README.md

     github.com/shoeb240/
 ```

-Clone this project from github with the following git command at src/github.com/shoeb240/
+cd to src/github.com/shoeb240/ and clone this project from github with the following git command:
 ```cgo
 git clone http://github.com/shoeb240/first-go-api
 ```